Analyzing Lap Times for the 2023 F1 Miami Grand Prix

 Introduction

-Formula 1 (F1) Racing is the highest class of single-seater auto racing sanctioned by the Fédération Internationale de l’Automobile (FIA).
-Each year, an F1 season features a series of races, known as Grand Prix, which are held in a variety of countries and circuit types.
-Each of these circuits have their own characteristic’s that make the race unique, ranging from overall track layout and location, to specific corners and race-day weather conditions.
+Formula 1 (F1) racing is the highest class of single-seater auto racing sanctioned by the Fédération Internationale de l’Automobile (FIA).
+Each season features a series of races, known as Grand Prix, which are held in a variety of countries and on different types of circuits.
+Each circuit has its own characteristics that make the race unique, including the overall track layout, location, corners, weather conditions, and opportunities for overtaking.
 Each season, teams and drivers compete for the World Constructors’ Championship and the World Drivers’ Championship, respectively.
-For the full history and more information about the sport, visit F1’s Wikipedia page here or their website here.
+For more information about the sport, visit F1’s Wikipedia page here or the official Formula 1 website here.

 Data

-The data set contains 1138 rows and 7 columns.
-Each row represents a single lap by a driver who competed in the 2023 F1 Miami Grand Prix.
-It is important to note that Oscar Piastri and Logan Sargeant were each lapped once, meaning that they each have 56 rows of lap data, rather than the 57 of the other 18 drivers.
+The data set contains 57 rows and 7 columns.
+Each row represents a single lap by Max Verstappen who competed in the 2023 F1 Miami Grand Prix.
+This data is a subset of the file miami2023_data.csv from the SCORE Network Data Repository.

 Variable Descriptions